Application Round 2020/2021

 This page provides information for the current application round of the Melbourne-Potsdam PhD Programme: Key dates, the online application form and the joint projects that you can apply for.
 Please read everything carefully before applying.

-The online application portal will close at midnight CET on 31 January 2021.
+The application deadline has passed.
+The application portal closed after midnight CET of 31 January 2021.

 First shortlist (aka "long list"): The long list will be created until mid-February 2021.
 We will contact your referees in mid-February if you are on this list.

 NOTE: We only solicit references for candidates on the long list.
 Referees will be contacted by February 19th.
 We will kindly ask them to send us their reference by the end of February (around February 25th).

 Decisions about whom we invite for interviews will be made in early March.
 Invitations will be sent out by March 15, 2021.

 The 2-day selection interviews will be held in mid-April (week starting April 12th).

 Dec 2020 COVID-19 Note: We will decide by early March whether our 2021 selection interviews will be held online, via video conferencing, or as an in-person event in Potsdam.
 We will inform candidates about the format with our invitation.
 The two main elements of the interviews - a short presentation with questions and an interview by a panel of faculty members - will be the same.
 Candidates who cannot travel to an in-person event will be given the possibility to be interviewed via video conferencing.